t-dev7/Personal-Projects/DTS-DateTime To Clipboard/README.md

 ## Execution
 Of course you will need one of the following
-  1. a shell/cmd command to run a gcc compiler(C++) on keyboard map input.
+  1. A shell/cmd command to run a gcc compiler(C++) on keyboard map input.
+(Download gcc or g++ if dont have)
-  2. a shell/cmd command to run your python code on keyboard map input.
+  2. A shell/cmd command to run your python code on keyboard map input.
+(Download python if dont have)
-  3. create and executable of the source code to run on keyboard map input.
+  3. Create an executable of the source code to run on keyboard map input.